Rogue (magazine): Rogue: Designed for Men

 In 1961, after Harlan started Regency Books, twelve titles were published that first year, but Harlan was gone before the year was over, divorcing his wife, Billie, and moving to Hollywood—to write.
 Meanwhile, in the front office, Rogue was planning on going monthly.

-In 1962, a nineteen-year-old Bruce Glassner, was hired to fill the fourth editor office at Blake.
+In 1962, a nineteen-year-old Bruce Glassner was hired to fill the fourth editor office at Blake.

 Rogue was chugging right along as a monthly at 82 pages and selling for 60 cents a copy.
 In the back-office suite, the Blake crew produced 130 titles or 10.9 books per month.
 They were selling extremely well and there was a constant demand for more.

 In the fall of 1962, Rogue lost its distributor and had to arrange for another, Kable, to take over in mid-year.
 Ajay Budrys left for Playboy Press.
-And Frank M. Robinson stole Bruce Glassner (who wrote under a couple of bylines—Robert Courtney and Mike Williams—as well as his own column, "Bruce’s Bag"), now twenty, and had him transferred to the Rogue staff, initially as an assistant editor, later associate editor, as was Frank's new hire David Stevens who wrote the Rogue About Town column for the next two years—their starting salaries were $100 a week!
-And at Blake Larry Shaw briefly replaced Ajay Budrys and was in turn replaced by everyone's old friend and drinking buddy from Rogue, Bruce Elliott (in mid 1963 during the office coup).
+And Frank M. Robinson stole Bruce Glassner (who wrote under a couple of bylines—Robert Courtney and Mike Williams—as well as his column, "Bruce’s Bag"), now twenty, and had him transferred to the Rogue staff, initially as an assistant editor, later associate editor, as was Frank's new hire David Stevens who wrote the Rogue About Town column for the next two years—their starting salaries were $100 a week!
+And at Blake Larry Shaw briefly replaced Ajay Budrys and was in turn replaced by everyone's old friend and drinking buddy from Rogue, Bruce Elliott (in mid-1963 during the office coup).

-Bruce Elliott was a minor science fiction writer prior to working at Rogue.
+Bruce Elliott was a minor science fiction writer before working at Rogue.
 Of the eight science fiction stories he wrote during the 1950s, the most notable was "Asylum Earth."

 Rogue added eight pages, a circulation and ad department, and a new executive editor, Bruce Elliott, who introduced the staff to the three-hour drinking lunch.
 The staff played, rather than devoting their time to Rogue, while Hamling was in San Diego, setting up his move to Palm Springs, and the new revamped adult book enterprise.

 Soon Rogue, the company, had twenty-nine employees, counting the salesmen, and art staff.

 Eventually, in late 1963 Hamling realized his mistake, and eased Bruce Elliott out of his executive editor position at Rogue and into Blake...and then out of Blake.
 Elliott returned to New York City and committed suicide by walking into heavy rush hour traffic in November 1972, lapsing into a coma and dying four months later.
 Earl Kemp replaced him at Blake.

-The classic Rogue staff was formed as Frank M. Robinson replaced Bruce Elliott as top editor at Rogue as Hamling promoted him from managing editor to Editor-in-Chief, and Bill Mackle became managing editor (within six months he was hired away by Playboy).
+The classic Rogue staff was formed as Frank M. Robinson replaced Bruce Elliott a top editor at Rogue as Hamling promoted him from managing editor to Editor-in-Chief, and Bill Mackle became managing editor (within six months he was hired away by Playboy).
 Ron Bradford was the senior art director with Terry Rose in the art department.
 Patty O’Brien was the receptionist.
 And Earl Kemp became boss of the Blake paperback division.